jrg94/personal-data/education/student-evaluations-of-instruction/README.md

 stored here by semester.
 The list below details the following
 headers:

+- **Cohort Score ID**: a unique identifier for each cohort score
-- **Calendar ID**: a unique identifier linking back to a semester in the academic calendar
+- **Semester ID**: a unique identifier linking back to a semester in the academic calendar
 - **Question ID**: a unique identifier linking back to an SEI question
 - **Cohort**: a cohort (e.g., Department, College, or University)
 - **Mean**: an average score between 1 and 5